Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS/README.md

 As Rainbow-S2S-StarterKit-NodeJS is intended to be used on a server, it is recommended to have a Linux OS with those minimum components installed:

-- NodeJS
+- NodeJS (see [https://nodejs.org/en/download/](https://nodejs.org/en/download/) for other OS)
-- npm package manager
+- npm package manager (see [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm) for other OS)
-- @openapitools/openapi-generator-cli ( node component )
+- @openapitools/openapi-generator-cli (node component) (as an npm package the installation is the same for all OS [https://openapi-generator.tech/docs/installation/](https://openapi-generator.tech/docs/installation/))

 It is also recommened to have a minimum knowlegde on OAS standard [(Open API Specification)](https://www.openapis.org/).